reggaetonpunkstarsnft/reggaetonpunkstarsnft.github.io/faq.md

 * <b> Hoy can I buy Reggaeton Punks Stars NFTs? </b>

-We have recently created the ultimate guide on [How to Buy](https://reggaetonpunkstarsnft.github.io/buy.html). <br>
+We have recently published the ultimate guide on [How to Buy](https://reggaetonpunkstarsnft.github.io/buy.html). <br>

 * <b> I want to buy a RPS NFT but it's already sold.
 What can I do? </b>